-We have introduced current two kinds of methods in section~\ref{section:introduction-EA}, including local alignment and global alignment.
-In the case of poor performance of the model, the benefit of global alignment is limited, because once an entity is matched with errors, its target entity is matched with errors.
-Only when the model performs well, global alignment will significantly improve the alignments.
-For global alignment, the Hungarian algorithm turns the global entity alignment task into a maximum weighted bipartite matching problem after calculating the similarity between entities.
-But it holds a intolerable time complexity of $O(n^4)$ for matching two KGs of $n$ nodes.
-To optimize it, CEA~\cite{CEA} adopts deferred acceptance algorithm (DAA) to guarantee stable matches, which is an approximate solution for global alignment.
-RAGA~\cite{RAGA} calculates a fine-grained similarity matrix by summing the weights of each entity aligned in two directions.
-Since global alignment predicts more accurate results, it will contribute to our iterative strategy and reduce false samples.
+\xhdr{Alignment Methods} To generate alignment, each source entity selects the target entity from the candidate set.
+If the selection is with replacement, the alignment is named Local Alignment (LA).
+Otherwise, the alignment is named Global Alignment (GA)~\cite{RAGA, CEA} because it is one-to-one alignment.
+CEA~\cite{CEA} adopts deferred acceptance algorithm (DAA) to guarantee stable matches, which is an approximate GA method and can significantly reduce time complexity.
+RAGA~\cite{RAGA} calculates a fine-grained similarity matrix by summing the weights of each entity aligned in two directions (left-to-right and right-to-left).
+Since GA predicts more accurate results, it will contribute to iterative strategy and reduce false samples.